Should you lie to your current boss when you're interviewing for a new job?

 Keep your request simple

 If you need to request some time off work, don't feel obligated to go into much detail.
 Simply state that you have an appointment.
-If your employer presses you for more information, then you may have to make up an excuse and say that you are seeing a dentist or doctor.
+If your current employer presses you for more information, then in the worst case scenario you may have to make up an excuse and say that you are seeing a dentist or doctor.

 Take a day's holiday